|

 January (translated)

 “..
-I must say that already after listening to the first album,
+I must say that already after listening to the first

-certain of Tamburrino's characteristics had hit me, characteristics
+album, certain of Tamburrino's characteristics had hit me, characteristics

-that I found amplified in the new album which I don't hesitate to
+that I found amplified in the new album which I don't hesitate

-As already mentioned, almost all of the pieces are his and in writing
+as a composer.
+As already mentioned, almost all of the pieces

-them the artist demonstrates a very pleasant quality, with elements
+are his and in writing them the artist demonstrates a very pleasant

-interesting, in this regard, Ocean View and Tramonti
+everywhere.
+Particularly interesting, in this regard, Ocean

-di Pioggia (Sunsets of Rain), whereas Prisoner of the Sea
+di Pioggia (Sunsets of Rain), whereas Prisoner of the

 brings us into a mainstream territory presented however with originality